Swathi001/NewTestGitHub/README.md

-# NewTestGitHub
-Creating second test project
+Created this project to learn git.